SOMEONE LIKE YOU

 It was time to go in and have dinner.
 And what was it tonight?
 Beans and wieners?
 Spaghetti and meatballs?
 Fish stick and fries?
 He'd forgotten what his homemaker said she'd brought him today.
 He didn't know why she brings it every day, meals weren't part of her job, but she did without fail and would warm up a bowl of soup for lunch for she said there was always leftovers from home that more often than not went to waste.
 What effort was it for her to heat up a pot or two while she cleaned up the kitchen?
 He didn't think she really needed to do this, but in a way he was grateful, not having to worry about food and its preparation.

 His plate was fried chicken, peas and potatoes tonight.
-A little much for his appetite but certainly tasting, so he turned on the oven to warm.
+A little much for his appetite but certainly tasty, so he turned on the oven to warm.

 to make such an expense.